KOWL: The 1990s

 In February 1993, the members of the Regency Communications Limited Partnership applied to the FCC to transfer the KOWL broadcast license to Park Lane Regency Radio, Inc. The transfer was approved by the FCC on June 7, 1993.
 In August 1998, Park Lane Regency Radio, Inc., applied to shift control of KOWL to a new holding company called Regent Licensee of South Lake Tahoe, Inc. The transfer was approved by the FCC on August 13, 1998, and the transaction was consummated on February 10, 1999.

 Just a few months later, in July 1999, Regent Communications subsidiary Regent Licensee of South Lake Tahoe, Inc., reached an agreement to sell KOWL to Commonwealth License Subsidiary, LLC, a wholly owned subsidiary of Commonwealth Communications LLC (Dex Allen, principal).
 The deal, which also included FM sister station KRLT, was valued at a combined sale price of $1.25 million.
 The deal was approved by the FCC on August 27, 1999, and the transaction was consummated on November 5, 1999.

 KOWL today

 In October 2003, Commonwealth Communications, LLC, announced an agreement to sell the stations to Cherry Creek Radio (Joseph D. Schwartz, CEO) holding company CCR-Lake Tahoe IV, LLC, as part of a 24-station deal valued at a reported $41 million.
 The deal was approved by the FCC on December 19, 2003, and the transaction was consummated on February 3, 2004.
 At the time of the sale, the station aired a news/talk/sports radio format.

 KOWL and sister station KRLT were sold by Cherry Creek Radio to D&H Broadcasting LLC effective June 30, 2015; the purchase price for the transaction was $650,000.

 It was announced on 11 August 2015, that KOWL was dropping Rush Limbaugh due to his show "repelling advertisers".

+In May 2024, D&H Broadcasting LLC filed for Chapter 11 bankruptcy, blaming the COVID-19 pandemic eliminating its revenue by 80% as part of the decision, as well as failing to reach a $100,000 GoFundMe fundraising goal.
+On September 16, Rothschild Broadcasting LLC acquired KOWL for $275,000.